 - Devinsky O, Marsh E, Friedman D, Thiele E, et al. Cannabidiol in patients with treatment-resistant epilepsy: an open-label interventional trial.
 The Lancet Neurology.
 2016; Volume 15, Issue 3: P270-278

 - Devinksy O, Patel AD, Cross JH, Villanueva V, Wirrell EC, Privitera M, Greenwood SM, Roberts C, Checketts D, VanLandingham KE, Zuberi SM, GWPCARE3 Study Group.
 Effect of Cannabidiol on Drop Seizures in the Lennox-Gastaut Syndrome.
 New England Journey of Medicine.
 2018; 378(20), 1888-1897

 About the Author

 I graduated from the University of Nebraska with a Bachelor of Landscape Architecture, Bachelor of Design, and a minor in Community and Regional Planning.
-I've gained valuable experience on researching, also, writing in clear, concise, and active voice.
+I've gained valuable experience in researching, also, writing in a clear, concise, and active voice.
 I've been a Landscape Architect for 5 years, where attention to detail is crucial through the design process.